grscheller/scheller-linux-archive/notes/gnome40Conf.md

   ```

 * This installs Extensions for all users
-* After re-logging in, use Gnome-Extentions to activate Extensions
+* After re-logging in, use Gnome-Extensions to activate Extensions
 * Extensions provides a convenient way to activate/deactivate other extensions
-  * Extensions app has an option to install Gnome extentions
+  * Extensions app has an option to install Gnome extensions
     * This just takes you to the Gnome extensions page (AppImages)
     * Does not auto install from AUR.
 * Turn on via Gnome-Tweak